nicolasasseo/nicolasasseo/README.md

 * **Artificial Intelligence:** Developing and generalizing AI agents using frameworks like LangChain and LangGraph.
 * **Full-Stack Development:** Engineering secure and scalable web applications with Next.js, Python, and AWS.
-* **Computer Graphics:** Exploring shader programming and rendering techniques for implicit 3D models.
+* **Computer Graphics and Video Games:** Exploring shader programming and rendering techniques while delving into Godot and 2D game creation.

 ---